 - Creating top-level personal folders in the Microsoft Outlook email client (Windows and Mac)

 - How-to videos on creating folders and managing your email

 How Will the Automated Email Forwarding Restriction Affect My Email?

-The email forwarding restriction has been postponed.
+The email forwarding restriction will take effect on Wednesday, April 18, 2018.
 When the forwarding restriction goes into effect, you will no longer be able to automatically forward your USC email to a non-USC email address.
 However, you will still be able to automatically forward your email to your USC school or department email account.